Top Three Mistakes When Buying Auto Insurance

 Some common scenarios in which med-pay benefits will cover medical expenses include:

-- You being struck by a vehicle while walking or on a bike
+- You were struck by a vehicle while walking or on a bike

-- You being injured as a passenger in another’s vehicle
+- You were injured as a passenger in another’s vehicle

 - You or any family member while occupying any automobile